gmf|us|en|financial-resources|articles|simple-interest en_us en-us

 Late payments

 Life happens, and it’s easy to forget about a bill now and then.
 If you make a late payment, you may be facing late fees.
 Plus, your late payment will need to pay down more interest before it can be applied to the principal balance.
 Making late payments can increase the amount you owe at the end of your contract because smaller amounts of the principal are paid over time.
-You can put your account on cruise control by signing up for automatic payments and avoid late payments altogether.

 Kelly Schaefer Hill